oxyplot/oxyplot.github.io/_posts/2014-09-10-continuous-integration.md

 Builds on the `develop` branch will get a pre-release suffix `-alpha` in the version numbers.
 This will make it possible to select between "Stable Only" and "Include Prerelease" versions in the NuGet manager.

+Another great feature is that every pull request on GitHub will automatically trig a build on AppVeyor.
+A broken build will be shown on the pull request page!!

 [appveyor]: http://appveyor.com/
 [ci]: http://en.wikipedia.org/wiki/Continuous_integration
 [oxyplot-ci]: https://ci.appveyor.com/project/objorke/oxyplot